woanware/MenuShopper/README.md

 ### Meals
 - Create, edit, clone, and delete meals.
 - Manage categories, ingredients, dairy flags, and favourites.
-- Paste recipe text and use Copilot to extract ingredient names into the meal, then edit any items inline.
+- Paste recipe text and use Ingredient Extraction to extract ingredient names into the meal, then edit any items inline.

 ### Menu planning
 - Build or edit menus using a compact, responsive meal-card grid.
 - Select meals quickly with clear visual selection states.
-- Generate Copilot meal suggestions in-page and review results in a dedicated output panel.
+- Generate Meal Suggestions in-page and review results in a dedicated output panel.

 ### Menu details
-- Review menu metadata (start date, meal count, item count).
+- Review menu metadata (date, meal count, item count).
 - Generate and copy an emoji-formatted meal list via Copilot.

 ### Shopping lists